-C. Registration as a nurse or midwife with An Bord Altranais.
+- C. Registration as a nurse or midwife with An Bord Altranais. - All students pursuing the course are required to be currently engaged in clinical nursing practice.

 Application forms are available from: The Director, School of Nursing and Midwifery, University College Dublin, Earlsfort Terrace, Dublin 2.
 The course is normally advertised in January and the closing date for receipt of applications is normally mid-March.